data-apis/scipy-2023-presentation/paper.rst

 ..
 TODO: Consider inserting Figure 2 from Year 1 report

-The Python Data APIs Consortium aims to address this problem by standardizing a fundamental array data structure and an associated set of common APIs for working with arrays, thus facilitating interchange and interoperation.
+The Consortium for Python Data API Standards (hereafter referred to as "the Consortium") aims to address this problem by standardizing a fundamental array data structure and an associated set of common APIs for working with arrays, thus facilitating interchange and interoperation.

 Motivating Example
 ------------------